Introduction

 ‘Then came the war and evacuees and London (LCC) teachers.
 In one week, our numbers rose to 175 and the staff to six.
 In a room for 40 we packed 120 children, three in a desk, with two of us to instruct same.
 From September till May we struggled under those conditions.
 Perforce we had to take many combined lessons.
 Heretofore, the singing of my children had been rather weak and colourless.
 What a change when the LCC children joined in!
 Believe me everyone in Bucks could have known what we did to the drunken sailor!!
 No longer did any mistake in my accompaniment sound to high heaven….’
 Emilie Life – retirement speech (edited transcript)

 Despite the strains on accommodation at the school, the arrival of evacuees had its rewards.
-The Chenies staff became very fond of them, and their presence made a change from the pre-war routine.
+The Chenies staff became very fond of them, and their presence made a change from the pre-war routine, though student Joe Harrison remembers ‘we regarded them as interlopers and were rather un-sympathetic to the trauma they must have endured‘.
 Emilie had a deep affection for all her pupils, valuing the trust and privileged access she and the other teachers had to their personal lives: ‘One is made a member of their family – a kind of extra auntie’.

 One former pupil, Tony Borton (see above photo) who attended the school during Emilie’s tenure recalls walking through the woods to school from Chorleywood.
 He remembers ,